SweetDate-Calendar/sd_docs/hosted_services/index.md

 ## Hosted Demo Server

-A publicly accessible instance of the CLP calendar engine will be made available for testing.
+A publicly accessible instance of the Sweet-Date calendar engine will be made available for testing.

 ### Key Features

-- Exposes the current version of the CLP protocol
+- Exposes the current version of the Sweet-Date protocol
 - Allows testing of client libraries (e.g. Ruby, Elixir) against a real backend
 - Sandbox environment: all data is ephemeral and periodically reset
 - Compatible with CLI-generated commands and protocol definition